leitmedium/github-showcase/README.md

 # github-showcase

-This repo is just a showcase for GitHub features.
+This repo is just a showcase for GitHub features!